feature-image

 ADVERTISEMENT

 Both Alcaraz and Jannik Sinner are competing in Doha.
-The Italian has already started strong and defeated Alexei Popyrin in his R16 match yesterday.
+The Italian has already started strongly and defeated Alexei Popyrin in his R16 match yesterday.
 Sinner will next play Jakub Menšík for a place in the semifinals.
 His presence has added extra excitement to the tournament.

 ADVERTISEMENT

-He also explained why those matches matter to him.
-“And hopefully I can play against him, because those are the matches that really make me improve.”
+He also explained why those matches matter to him: “And hopefully I can play against him, because those are the matches that really make me improve.”

 For context, Alcaraz reached the Australian Open final for the first time this year.
 It was also the first time since 2023 that Sinner did not make the Melbourne final, setting the stage for another possible showdown if both continue their strong runs in Doha.